-Osteoporosis is often called a “silent disease” because it develops without noticeable symptoms.
-Many people only discover they have it after suffering a fracture — a serious event that can lead to chronic pain, disability, and even loss of independence.
+Understand Osteoporosis begins with recognizing that it is often called a “silent disease”.
+It develops without noticeable symptoms, and many people only discover they have osteoporosis after suffering a fracture — a serious event that can lead to chronic pain, disability, and even loss of independence.

-The good news?
-Osteoporosis can be prevented and managed.
-With early detection, people at risk can take proactive steps to protect and strengthen their bones.
+The good news is that osteoporosis can be prevented and managed.
+With early detection and proper screening, people at risk can take proactive steps to protect and strengthen their bones.

 A common but overlooked condition